Peak shaving

 4. Load limiting: In load limiting, electricity use is actively reduced in real time.
 Control systems monitor consumption and automatically throttle specific devices or processes during peak load periods.
 This helps lower total consumption and maintain grid stability.

-5. Use of storage systems: By using battery storage systems or other systems such as cold storage facilities as energy reservoirs, companies can store surplus electricity when it is cheap and use it during peak periods.
+5. Use of storage systems: By using BESS or other systems such as cold storage facilities as energy reservoirs, companies can store surplus electricity when it is cheap and use it during peak periods.

 Benefits of peak shaving